altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 *Flanagan opened the door*
 ~Dark oak floors and walls ended less than an arms length, matching the door perfectly in color~ 'M::How was this all built?'
-~Inside lay another door, made of finely, tightly meshed copper wire~ ~In the narrow passage between the two doors lay an electrical panel with one switch~ *Flanagan pulled it down*
+~Inside lay another door, made of finely, tightly meshed copper wire.
+In the narrow passage between the two doors lay an electrical panel with one switch~ *Flanagan pulled it down*
 'M::This is a lot of lead...'
 *The faint buzzing suddenly ceased*
-~Martha hadn't noticed it until it was silenced~ *Flanagan stepped forward and opened the wire door* ~Beyond the wire door was a blackness reflecting back both her and Flanagan's face~ ~Smooth as glass~
+~Martha hadn't noticed it until it was silenced~ *Flanagan stepped forward and opened the wire door* ~Beyond the wire door was a blackness reflecting back both her and Flanagan's face.
+Smooth as glass~
 'It reminds me of obsidian...'
 "M::What's with all the doors?"
 ~Martha saw the same copper color lead into the cube, a bridge~